silverstripe/cwp/docs/en/preparation-of-the-developer-environment.md

 into the project code, we may not be able to support you because we will have to assume the modules have been customised.

-A good next step is the common workflow described in the [development tutorial](development-tutorials).
+A good next step is the common workflow described in the [development tutorials](development-tutorials).
 It shows how to set up Git and how to access Gitlab to manage your code repositories on the CWP platform, and will also run your through some common development scenarios: